Bogglian/node-DeepSpeech/README.md

 ## 💡 Motivation

-No one made a valid repository for DeepSpeech and we made it.
+No one made a valid stt demo repository for DeepSpeech. so, we made it.

 ## Git history by January 28, 2019